jkirsons/wolf4sdl/README.md

 - Power off the ODROID-GO, hold B, and power on the ODROID-GO.
 - When the ODROID-GO menu displays, select Spear Of Destiny, press A, then press Start.

+Mission Packs:

+- Hold Select during power on for Mission 2: Return to Danger
+- Hold Start during power on for Mission 3: Ultimate Challenge

 Licenses: